Mohammed Chakir

 Mohammed Chakir (born 29 October 2000) is an Italian professional footballer who plays as a forward for club Ascoli.

 Club career

 Formed on Reggiana youth system, Chakir made his first team and Serie C debut on 19 November 2017 against Ravenna.

 After a short spell in S.P.A.L.
 Primavera, in 2019 Chakir signed with Serie D club Legnago Salus, winning the promotion on his first season.

 On 31 August 2021, Chakir joined Renate.

-On 12 September 2022, Chakis signed a contract with Pro Patria for one season, with an option to extend.
+On 12 September 2022, Chakir signed a contract with Pro Patria for one season, with an option to extend.

-On 2 August 2023, Chakis moved to Pineto.
+On 2 August 2023, Chakir moved to Pineto.